Want to see your potential revenue?

 6. Grounded Electric

 Grounded Electric’s website is a great model for small service-based businesses.
-A short appointment request form appears on multiple pages, making it easy to book with minimal friction.
-The clean layout and cohesive color palette reinforce the company’s branding.
+A short appointment request form appears throughout the site, reducing friction and encouraging quick bookings.

 Highlights: